Luncenok/EvolutionaryComputing/Assignment2.md

 - Slightly behind Nearest Neighbor (any-position) on TSPB, but more consistent

 The weighted regret heuristic demonstrates that **sophisticated selection criteria require balancing multiple factors** rather than optimizing a single metric, making it a robust choice for practical selective TSP instances.

+### Path-based Regret Heuristics (Nearest Neighbor)

+The **Nearest Neighbor Any 2-Regret** and **Nearest Neighbor Any Weighted** variants differ from their greedy cycle counterparts in a fundamental way:

+**Key Difference: Path vs Cycle Construction**
+- **Greedy Cycle variants**: Treat the solution as a cycle from the start, inserting nodes between existing edges (u,v) and considering the closing edge back to the first node
+- **Nearest Neighbor variants**: Build a path sequentially, allowing insertion at beginning, middle, or end positions without forming a cycle until construction is complete

+**Experimental Results:**

+The results confirm our expectations about path-based vs cycle-based construction:

+**Nearest Neighbor Any 2-Regret performs poorly**, mirroring the cycle-based Greedy 2-Regret:
+- TSPA: 116.7k average (vs 115.5k for Greedy 2-Regret, vs 72.6k for Greedy Cycle)
+- TSPB: 73.6k average (vs 72.5k for Greedy 2-Regret, vs 51.4k for Greedy Cycle)
+- This confirms that **pure regret maximization fails regardless of construction strategy** (path or cycle)

+**Nearest Neighbor Any Weighted achieves competitive performance**:
+- TSPA: 72.4k average (comparable to Greedy Weighted at 72.1k and Greedy Cycle at 72.6k)
+- TSPB: 47.7k average (slightly better than Greedy Weighted at 51.0k, approaching Nearest Neighbor any-position at 45.9k)
+- **Best minimum on TSPA**: 70,010 (better than Greedy Weighted's 71,108)
+- **Excellent performance on TSPB**: Ranks 2nd overall, just behind pure Nearest Neighbor any-position

+**Key Finding**: The weighted criterion succeeds with **both path and cycle construction**, demonstrating that:
+1. The balance between regret and insertion cost is the critical factor, not the construction strategy
+2. Path-based construction can actually perform slightly better on certain instances (TSPB)
+3. The flexibility of path insertion at endpoints provides practical advantages without sacrificing solution quality

+The path-based weighted approach offers a viable alternative to cycle-based construction with competitive or superior performance.